Cost Accounting and Cost Management

 Price Negotiated by the Managers

 Sometimes neither the cost plus markup price nor the market price is the transferred price of the product, but it is mutually decided by the managers of the transferor and transferee departments.
-The managers consider the transferor department’s cost and the reasonable profits that should be assigned to the transferor department for its efforts and utilisation of assets and risks borne by the department in the manufacturing of the product.
+The managers consider the transferor department’s cost and the reasonable profits that should be assigned to the transferor department for its efforts and utilisation of assets and risks borne by the department in manufacturing the product.

 At the same time, the concerning cost to the transferee department is also considered so that the transferee department’s cost is not overstated.
 This method provides a better understanding and reduces conflict of interest between the managers of the transferor and transferee departments.